alegione/alegione.github.io/_posts/2020/2020-06-12-OnlineResearchProfile.md

 # Photos and faces
-A relatively large number of people still don't have their face attached to their University profile, their Google Scholar page, or the Social Media profiles.
+A relatively large number of people still don't have their face attached to their University profile, their Google Scholar page, or their Social Media profiles.
 Not having a visual reference for people can be a turn off.
-Photos generally makes you more approachable online, our brains are wired to see smiles as welcoming (at least in western culture), and a happy smiling photo says 'Of course you can contact me!'.
-It makes you seem ‘real’ to someone from the outside, particularly if they themselves are not particularly confident when it comes to contacting new people.
+Photos generally make you more approachable online, our brains are wired to see smiles as welcoming (at least in western culture), and a happy smiling photo says 'Of course you can contact me!'.
+It makes you seem ‘real’ to someone from the outside, particularly if they themselves are not confident when it comes to contacting new people.

 Having a consistent visual presence is important, if you multiple online profiles that each use a with different photos, it can be difficult (particularly if you have a common name) for people to find you across platforms.
-For example, if you have an official University profile, and a twitter account, but with different photos, it may make people wonder if you're the Twitter profile really belongs to the person they think it does (again, particularly for people with common names).
+For example, if you have an official University profile, and a Twitter account, but with different photos, it may make people wonder if the Twitter profile really belongs to the person they think it does (again, particularly for people with common names).

-Another benefit of having your photo attached to your profile is that When you finally do get to a conference overseas, researchers in your field who you've engaged with online will recognise your face and be more likely to strike up a conversation.
+Another benefit of having your photo attached to your profile is that when you finally do get to a conference overseas, researchers in your field who you've engaged with online will recognise your face and be more likely to strike up a conversation.

 ### Important points:
 When choosing a photo, here are some points to consider: